sajalshres/sta-518-project/README.md

 Airbnb is an online marketplace that allows millions of people to rent their homes/apartments on a short-term basis to visitors.
 It provides a medium that connects over 4 million hosts and tourists.
 I want to explore how Airbnb empowers residential communities and understand the platform, customers, host behavior, and famous neighborhoods.

 I want to develop a web application that provides an interactive dashboard containing visualizations to gain insights about Airbnb using the Airbnb dataset in the USA.
-I also plan to create an API allowing everyone, including students, analysts, and developers, to quickly fetch the data for their tasks.
+I also plan to create an API allowing everyone, including students, analysts, and developers, to quickly fetch the data and use it to perform some analysis.

 ## Objectives